-- [19] Given the above provisions, a person who wishes to carry out or supervise restricted building work, other than as an owner builder, must be licensed. - [20] The introduction of the licensed building practitioner regime was aimed at improving the skills and knowledge of those involved in residential construction.
+- [19] The Licensing framework does not, however, enable a Site Licence holder to carry out or supervise restricted building work.
+It is an assurance of knowledge and skill only.
+The Appellant acknowledged and understood the distinction. - [20] The introduction of the licensed building practitioner regime was aimed at improving the skills and knowledge of those involved in residential construction.
 The following was stated as the intention to the enabling legislation: